RyanKing77/powerShell-Docs.pt-pt/gallery/concepts/module-psedition-support.md

 }
 ```

-#### <a name="contents-of-psscriptanalyzerpsm1-file"></a>Conteúdo do ficheiro de PSScriptAnalyzer.psm1
+#### <a name="contents-of-psscriptanalyzerpsm1-file"></a>Conteúdo do arquivo de PSScriptAnalyzer.psm1

-Abaixo lógica carrega as assemblagens necessárias, consoante a edição atual ou versão.
+Abaixo lógica carrega os assemblies necessários, consoante a edição atual ou a versão.

 ```powershell
 #